Facebook Tracking Pixel

 Midlands Physiotherapy and Sports Injury Clinic operated by Physiotherapist John Pryce & his team of Physiotherapists, Sports Therapists and Massage Therapists have been proudly servicing the Worcester community, for over 20 years.

-Don’t allow pain or physical constraints to hinder you from engaging in your preferred activities.
-Contact Midlands Physio today to find out how we can assist you in regaining your mobility and improving your overall health and wellbeing.
+If pain or physical restrictions are preventing you from engaging in your favourite activities, don’t hesitate to contact Midlands Physio.
+Our team can help you restore your mobility and enhance your overall health and wellbeing.

 What Does a Chartered Physiotherapist Do?